chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

 # Perfect Sense (Brightspot)

 Prior to joining Verizon I was at Perfect Sense (now [Brightspot](https://www.brightspot.com/)) for 7 years.
 I was with the company as it grew from about 40 people to 130.
-I did an interesting combination of product management for the in-house content management and digital asset management systems that we sold and consulting work for Perfect Sense customers.
+I did an interesting combination of B2B product management for the in-house content management and digital asset management systems that we sold and consulting work for Perfect Sense customers.

 I learned a lot about the content management and editorial space, as well as handling client engagements in an end-to-end consulting role (doing proposals, drafting contracts, project budgeting and planning, and fulfillment).
+It was also my first in-depth exposure to building cloud-based products.

 (It was also a welcome break from working in the AOL big-company bureaucracy.
 Everyone owes it to themselves to work in a variety of places from small to large; it helps immensely to be able to compare different styles of management, different ways of structuring an organization, and the like.)